-Once you have decided that you would like to feature driftwood in your aquascape, you must make sure that the wood you would like to use will be safe for use in your planted aquarium.
-The last thing you want after spending many weeks planning your aquascape, is to ruin it by adding a piece of driftwood that is not appropriate into your aquarium.
+Once you have decided that you would like to feature driftwood in your aquascape, you must make sure that the wood you would like to use will be safe for use in your planted tank.
+The last thing you want after spending many weeks planning your aquascape, is to ruin it by adding a piece of driftwood that is not appropriate for your aquarium.
 Make sure the piece of driftwood that you have selected is safe!

 Every individual piece of driftwood will have its own unique aesthetic.
 Many types of driftwood will work well in your aquarium, but some may effect your aquarium’s water chemistry.
 For a healthy aquarium, select the correct driftwood for your set-up.

 The Malaysian driftwood darkens and lowers the pH of the aquarium water.
-The upside of the Malaysian driftwood is the ease at which you can position it in the aquarium as it sinks rather than floating.
+The upside of the Malaysian driftwood is the ease at which you can position it in the aquarium as it sinks rather than float.

 Mopani Wood – African Driftwood

 The Mopani driftwood looks very different to the Malaysian driftwood.
-It has gnarled branches with are lighter than the Malaysian, and also has the property of sinking rather than floating.
-This sinking property makes for a simpler aquascape, as you will not have to consider how to weigh it down.
+It has gnarled branches which are lighter than the Malaysian, and also has the property of sinking rather than floating.
+This sinking property makes for a simpler aquascape, as you will not have to consider methods of weighing it down.

 One of the issues with the American driftwood though is that it floats.
 Many shops will sell this driftwood attached to a piece of slate or rock in an attempt to weigh it down.

 The most common plants that will be attached are the more hardy of aquarium plants that will generally thrive under most conditions in the aquarium, including an aquarium with low light.
-Plants such as Anubias plants, Java ferns, and a range of aquatic mosses are common.
+Plants such as Anubias, Java ferns, and a range of aquatic mosses are common.

-Types of aquarium driftwood to avoid
+Types of Aquarium Driftwood to Avoid

-When you collect driftwood for yourself, there is really no telling where it came from originally and the route it has taken to where you found it.
+When you collect driftwood yourself, from nature, there is really no telling where it came from originally and the route it has taken to where you found it.

-4 Tips for choosing driftwood for your Nature Aquarium
+4 Tips for Choosing Driftwood for Your Nature Aquarium

 - Make sure it is aquarium safe.
 Reptile driftwood may look great, but is not always safe.